-The role of D4.4.1 Decision Support System and Rule Engines is to provide an overview of the principle of operation, the underlying technologies and the implementation logic of the PEARL DSS module.
-Furthermore, the deliverable summarizes the parameters of the utilized data models, their available values and the process of CBR-project customization and similarity measures definition.
-The document will be used as a functional overview of the DSS module and will provide guidelines for the development and implementation of additional module features in the future.
+The role of D4.4.2 Decision Support System and Rule Engines is to provide an overview of the principle of operation, the underlying technologies and the implementation logic of the final prototype of PEARL DSS module.
+Furthermore, the deliverable summarizes the parameters of the utilized data models, their available values and the process of CBR-project customization and similarity measures definition for the CBR-based matchmaker, as well as the process of rule declaration and the produced rule base for the needs of the Drools adaptation rule engine.
+The document is to be used as a functional overview of the final prototype of the DSS module and toprovide guidelines for the development and implementation of additional module features in the future.